thersites-ac/hippokleides-glory-horse/README.md

     * hall of fame clips to avoid accidental deletion
     * delete authorization
 * other
-    * remove the awkward error handling in the commands
     * add some degree of fuzzy id matching or in-text search
     * authorization annotations
     * Lambda should assign a new id to each generated clip to avoid collision